THE LIGHTHOUSE

 Step 4: Creating the Paper Itself

 After or during the writing process, comes the creation of the newspaper itself.
-James breaks out his mighty, drumroll please- Google Draw- and creates eight different Google drawings, which become the individual pages of the issue.
-He adds the articles into their individual spots, along with the pictures.
+Kenadi uses Google Draw- and creates eight different Google drawings, which become the individual pages of the issue.
+She adds the articles into their individual spots, along with the pictures.
 This is a gradual process, adding in as we go, because we never know if we'll need more or less information than we planned.

 After the individual pages are completed, they are individually downloaded as PDF documents.
 These PDF documents are then merged together, creating the final PDF.

 Here we must emphasize the importance of three things: clipart, deadlines, and communication.
-Although clipart (free clipart, I should say) is more of a joke at this point, it's become a staple of The Lighthouse.
-Us writers like to joke about it, stressing the importance of it.
+Although clipart is more of a joke at this point, it's become a staple of The Lighthouse.
 Also, deadlines and communication are very important.
 Without communicating, two staff members will be interviewed for Staff of the Week, or an entire page will accidentally be blank by the day we need to turn it in.
 Not to mention, if people- anyone writing or contributing- don't follow the deadlines, all hope is lost.
 We are on a very tight schedule here, folks!

 Step 5: Getting It Printed